thenom/es-bulk-loader/README.md

                         total documents)
   -b BULKSIZE, --bulk-size=BULKSIZE
-                        The amount of documents in each bulk API POST -t INDEXTYPE, --index-type=INDEXTYPE
-                        The type of document in the index -u ESUSER, --user=ESUSER
+                        The amount of documents in each bulk API POST -u ESUSER, --user=ESUSER
                         Username for the elasticsearch URL -p ESPASS, --pass=ESPASS
                         Password for the elasticsearch URL
 ```

-Note:
-Only the index action works currently